Projective simulation with generalization: Acknowledgements

 We wish to thank Markus Tiersch, Dan Browne and Elham Kashefi for helpful discussions.
-This work was supported in part by the Austrian Science Fund (FWF) through project F04012, and by the Templeton World Charity Foundation (TWCF).
+This work was supported in part by the Austrian Science Fund (FWF) through Grant No. SFB FoQuS F4012, and by the Templeton World Charity Foundation (TWCF) through Grant No. TWCF0078/AB46.